Knowledge Base

 "query": "Workspace configuration for custom buttons"

-For example, here is a simple RAG application implemented in JavaScript:
+Below is a simple RAG application example implemented in JavaScript:

 import OpenAI from 'openai';